Rena's Method

 What is the International Association of Yoga Therapists?
 (IAYT)?

-Rena is a recently certified Yoga Therapist (C-IAYT) from Ajna Yoga.
+Rena is a certified Yoga Therapist (C-IAYT) from Ajna Yoga.

 Ajna Yoga "was awarded accreditation in the first round of announced colleges on June 7, 2014, accredited with the International Association of Yoga Therapists (IAYT)" (Ajna Yoga).